solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 In the extreme event of a serious threat to the service caused by the PostgreSQL database engine vulnerability identified in the retired database version, Azure might choose to stop your database server to secure the service.
-In such case, you'll be notified to upgrade the server before bringing the server online.
+In such case, you will be notified to upgrade the server before bringing the server online.

 For the latest information on the versioning policy, see [Azure Database